Cubs avoid sweep, top Dodgers 3-2 to cut NLCS deficit to 3-1

 All seven of Chicago's runs in this series have come on homers.
 And long drives in the second by Contreras and Baez made it 2-0.

+"Great to have this win, because if not we were going home tomorrow," Baez said.
+"But I feel like we're still not on track as a team.
+But I think if we get back on track, everybody as a team, we're going to be the best again."

-Contreras' homer banged off the left-field videoboard and Baez's landed beyond the left-field bleachers on Waveland Avenue.
+Contreras' 491-foot homer banged off the left-field videoboard and Baez sent a towering drive out to left.

 Bellinger cut it to 2-1 with his drive to right in the third.
 But Baez got the lead back up to two with a shot to the left-field bleachers in the fifth, the raucous crowd chanting "Javy!
 Javy!" for the flashy young star who was co-MVP of the NLCS last year.